xiaomingyang-git2021/xiaomingyang-git2021/README.md

 - [Weather App Project](https://xiaomingyang-git2021.github.io/8-0-weather-app-project/)

   This project requires you to build a web application that responsively changes based on user input.
-This project also uses an external API, which you will need to access and integrate into your project.
+This project also uses an external `API`, which you will need to access and integrate into your project.

 <hr />

-## `Contact Me`
+## Contact Me

 - [Linkedin](https://www.linkedin.com/in/xiaoming-yang/)